-As I’ve said already, the DSK Saxophone doesn’t sound as good as a real saxophone, however, I’ve found that it’s the best free VST.
+As I’ve said already, the DSK Saxophone doesn’t sound as good as a real saxophone or a premium instrument like Audio Modeling’s SWAM Saxophone from Plugin Fox, however, I’ve found that it’s the best free VST.

 One of the main reasons why I’ve chosen the DSK Saxophone for this tutorial is because it has a natural vibrato to it, which seems to sound much closer to the real thing.

-Unfortunately, the DSK Saxophone is missing that highly compressed fluttering sound that really gives the Saxophone its fantastic vibe, but it’s still quite good.
+Unfortunately, the DSK Saxophone is missing that highly compressed fluttering sound that really gives the saxophone like this one from Amazon its fantastic vibe, but it’s still quite good.

 The DSK Saxophone comes with 7 main parameters, and they are the following: Attack, Decay, Sustain, Release, Velocity Curve, Reverb, and Level.

 We’re going to explore what each one does and how to optimize the settings for the best possible quality.

 The four main parameters, attack, decay, sustain, and release, function as compression settings.